filamentphp/filament/packages/actions/docs/09-testing.md

 });
 ```

-## Testing modals
+## Modal content

-To assert against the content of a modal, you should first mount the action (rather than call it which resolves the modal).
-You can then use [livewire assertions](https://livewire.laravel.com/docs/testing#assertions) such as `assertSee` to assert the modal has rendered as you expect:
+To assert the content of a modal, you should first mount the action (rather than call it which closes the modal).
+You can then use [Livewire assertions](https://livewire.laravel.com/docs/testing#assertions) such as `assertSee()` to assert the modal contains the content that you expect it to:

 ```php
 use function Pest\Livewire\livewire;